 Nishargo Nigar from Bangladesh and Heidy Erler from Colombia have an innovative business idea in the field of AI-supported speech analysis and want to found a startup called Bolo in Hamburg.
-Startup Port is supporting them in this endeavour.
+Startup Port is supporting them in this project.
 We asked the founders a few questions about their development.

-How did the idea for Bolo come about and what is the core concept behind your startup?
+How did the idea for Bolo come about and what is the core concept behind your start-up?

 How do you deal with the data protection and ethical challenges associated with emotion recognition?